Ojai, CaliforniaCities & Urban Centers

 How to Get There

-• From Los Angeles: The drive is approximately 80-90 miles, typically taking 1.5 to 2 hours, depending on traffic.
+• **From Los Angeles:** The drive typically takes about 1.5 to 2 hours, depending on traffic, covering approximately 80-90 miles.
 You'll generally take the US-101 North to CA-33 North.

-• From Santa Barbara: Ojai is a short 30-mile drive east, usually taking about 45 minutes to an hour via CA-150 East.
+• **From Santa Barbara:** Ojai is a much shorter drive from Santa Barbara, usually around 45 minutes to an hour, covering about 30 miles via CA-33 North.

 Ojai Parking